Alaics/Alaics/README.md

 ## Hi there 👋

+👩‍🎓 Computer Engineering Student<br/>
+💻 Currently Learning Web Development <br/>

 <!--
 **Alaics/Alaics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-:woman_student: Computer Engineering student <br/>
-:desktop_computer: Currently learning webdev <br/>